franciscof5/f5sites-woocommerce-shop_order-tables-wp-plugin-2017/readme.txt

 You don't need to be experto to use, but it was cleary made for advanced/expert developers, so be carefull to don't mess you site database, risk of data lost.
 It is just a fork version of Post Type Tables pre configured for woocommerce shop_order.

-Based on original plugin F5 Sites | Shared WordPress Posts and Taxonomies Tables + Upload Folder
+Based on original plugin F5 Sites | Shared Posts and Upload Folder

 [F5 Sites | WordPress Dev](https://www.f5sites.com/software/wordpress/)